sarkar-s/InCens/README.md

 # InCens
 Information transfer in Central Dogma systems

-This package contains python3 scripts and jupyter notebooks to compute the ideal and the protein-level channel capacity of central dogma reaction networks.
+This package contains python3 scripts and jupyter notebooks to compute the ideal and the protein-level channel capacity for central dogma reaction networks.
 Documentation for the package is in ./docs/build/html.

 Notebook for computing the ideal channel capacity is, Computation_of_ideal_channel_capacity.ipynb.